Marine veteran killed in Cape Cod crash after visiting wife and newborn daughter

 A passenger in Rivera’s car remains hospitalized.

-A GoFundMe page set up for the Quinn family has already raised more than $129,000.
+A GoFundMe page set up for the Quinn family had raised nearly $195,000 as of Monday evening.